We've Got a Live One Here!

-We've Got a Live One Here! is an album by American rock band Commander Cody and His Lost Planet Airmen.
+We've Got a Live One Here! is an album by American country band Commander Cody and His Lost Planet Airmen.
 Recorded live in England in January and February 1976, it was released later that year as a two-disc LP.
 The group's second live album, and seventh album overall, it reached #170 on the Billboard 200 sales chart.